RaviTeja110820/aws/Continuos Integration Using Jenkins, Nexus, Sonarqube & Slack/Readme.md

    * copy from Build
    * click ok
      * click on build -> goals : test
-     * Advanced settings : remove the archive, we dona need that war file now.
+     * Advanced settings : remove the archive, we don't need that war file now.
    * save
 2. click on build now.
 It will run the unit test cases.
 3. lets integrate both build and test jobs.